rackerlabs/support-how-to/content/rackspace-email/my-account-cloud-office-control-panel.md

 product_url: rackspace-email
 ---

-You use the account section of the Cloud Office Control Panel to directly update and manage your account, including billing info, administrators, service usage, and cancellations.
+You use the account section of the Cloud Office Control Panel to directly update and manage your account, including billing information, administrators, service usage, and cancellations.
 You access this section by clicking your account name in the top-right corner of the control panel and selecting the appropriate item from the menu.

 ### Company and billing details